Point Lobos is a jewel among the State Parks for the whole family with four accessible wheelchair trails.

 We’d like to inform you that forests that are increasingly at threat of logging in the northeast of Tassie, including the Blue Tier Giants, from April 2020 are taken out of reserve status.
 We will lose old grown forests in Tasmania.
 The Blue Derby Wild, The Friends of the Blue Tier, and the residents are fighting for their forests, but it looks like we all lose this hidden treasure trove.
 If you like to support the Blue Tier Giants share and comment on our article.

 The famous National Park was established in 1942.
 Abel Tasman is a hikers paradise with several stages.

 Abel Tasman is one of the most popular National Parks in New Zealand.
 Peak season from mid-December to March (Easter).
 Often several hundred day-trippers visit the park for a hike between Awaroa and Marahau.
 The crowds thin out after Awaroa.
 Best months for a visit with pleasant weather and fewer hikers are November, March, and April.
 Continue reading to get all the needed information for each season.

 For the Coast Track of 3-5 days booking for the 4 huts and 19 campsites is essential for the entire year.
-For summer booking far in advance is recommended.
+For summer, advanced booking is recommended.
 Availability and booking

 Split Apple Rock